kicctoll/ParsingText/README.md

 ## Build and run

-Inside the newly created project, you can run some built-in commands:1
+Inside the newly created project, you can run some built-in commands:

 ```bash
 dotnet build